School Science Lessons

 .23.1.10 Insect pest control

 Although over 30 parasites predators and pathogenic fungi have been recorded

-Dense crazy ant populations eliminate Pantorhytes from cocoa but as the ant density decreases so the Pantorhytes reinvade and increase.
+Dense crazy ant populations eliminate Pantorhytes from cocoa,

+but as the ant density decreases so the Pantorhytes reinvade and
-to cocoa.

 The crazy ant also controls some other cocoa pests.

-Present work

-attempting to develop methods of stabilizing crazy ant
+Present work is attempting to develop methods of stabilizing crazy ant

 2. Hand-picking of adults